MakieOrg/MakieTeX.jl/README.md

     bar_labels = ["$(a) years" for a in ages], label_offset = 8)

-# marker_offset is in pixels — anchors each logo's right edge at the
-# bar's tip so it sits fully inside the bar.
 scatter!(ax, ages, 1:length(ages); marker = logos, markersize = 28,
     marker_offset = Vec2f(-20, 0))
 fig